 This means anyone involved in an accident on January 1, 2016, will usually have until January 1, 2020, to file.
 You can file on that day, but if you wait until January 2, 2020, then a judge can throw out the suit.
 Due to not filing on time.
 Very few exceptions exist.

 Be sure to speak to an attorney to have them go over your options as soon as possible when injured.
 If your injury happened in the Tampa, Florida area, contact us today for a free consultation.

 Purpose of a Statute of Limitations

-In each state, that state’s legislature passes a low determining the statute of limitations for different types of legal claims.
-The reason for the limit is because as more time goes by, the more difficult it is to find witnesses and evidence that could assist the jury in determining what happened.
+In each state, that state’s legislature passes a law determining the statute of limitations for different types of legal claims.
+The reason for the limit is that as more time goes by, the more difficult it is to find witnesses and evidence that could assist the jury in determining what happened.
 The limit is on the plaintiff because he or she controls filing the case.
 Whereas the defendant has no ability to hurry up the claim.

 Exceptions to Filing by the Deadline